viktormiok/CoNI/README.md

 BiocManager::install("genefilter")
 ```

 Python3 is also required to run CoNI.
-Make sure it is installed and in your path.
+Make sure it is installed and it is in your path.